iobermeier/INDE-577-Data-Science-and-Machine-Learning/Supervised-Learning/2-Gradient-Descent/READme.md

 Used in research to test accuracy, gradient descent models are trained upon convex functions that will iteratively find a local minimum, aka when the slope becomes 0.
 An initial guess or starting point is set and iteratively adjusts based upon values of alpha that will minimize the cost function.
 As seen with its applicability in the Linear Regression lesson, gradient descent is a foundational training algorithm for machine learning.

 ### Stochastic Gradient Descent
 Stochastic, meaning a process done with random probability, randomly selects a few samples for each iteration.
-The gradient is computed of a single sample instead of the sum of all gradients durig each iteration.
+The gradient is computed of a single sample instead of the sum of all gradients during each iteration.
 Due to the random sampling, the process is generally a bit noisier, as seen with this representation of finding the center/minimum:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/97500105/204724664-7c60af84-6da7-46a8-9d17-777319292e25.jpeg" alt="stochastic" style="width:300px;"/>